google/WebFundamentals/src/content/en/fundamentals/performance/critical-rendering-path/index.md

 By optimizing the critical rendering path we can significantly improve the time to first render of our pages.
-Further, understanding the critical rendering path will also serve as a foundation for building well performing interactive applications.
-It turns out, the process for processing interactive updates is the same, just done in a continuous loop and ideally at 60 frames per second!
-However, let's not get ahead of ourselves just yet.
-First, let's take a quick, ground-up overview of how the browser goes about displaying a simple page.
+Further, understanding the critical rendering path also serves as a foundation for building well-performing interactive applications.
+The interactive updates process is the same, just done in a continuous loop and ideally at 60 frames per second!
+But first, an overview of how the browser displays a simple page.

-## Website Performance Optimization Course
+## Website performance optimization course

 <div class="attempt-right">
   <figure>